When are details of the programme available?

 During the Festival there is free wifi access in the Book Festival Village, to use it simply follow the instructions and login.

 What happens to the books after the Festival?

-All the books in our bookshops are supplied to us on a sale or return basis and any left at the end of the Festival will therefore be returned to the publishers.
+All the books in our bookshops are supplied on a sale or return basis and any left at the end of the Festival will therefore be returned to the publishers.
 Books given to us by publishers and other organisations for work use are donated to charities after the Festival is over.

 How can I work at the Festival?